Building a Design System Playbook for KB Bank's ecosystem

 Missing visual cues in currency

-Country flags next to each currency name
+Country flags next to currency

 Manual currency selection required